SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 ...
 ~~~

 The target for  messages will be a JMS Queue, therefore a session of the `javax.jms.QueueSession` type needs to be created.
-The session will be non-transacted with the acknowledge mode that automatically acknowledges a client's receipt of a message.
+The session will be non-transacted using the acknowledge mode that automatically acknowledges a client's receipt of a message.

 *SimpleRequestor.java/SimpleReplier.java*
 ~~~java